 The regulations under HOTMA distinguish between two categories of student financial assistance paid to both full-time and part-time students.

+- Title IV HEA Assistance: any assistance to students under section 479B of the Higher Education Act of 1965 (Tile IV of the HEA) must be excluded from the family's annual income [24 CFR 5.609(b)(9)(i)].
+Examples of assistance under title IV of the HEA include:

+- a.
+Federal Pell Grants;

+- b.
+Teach Grants;

-Any assistance to students under section 479B of the Higher Education Act of 1965 (Tile IV of the HEA) must be excluded from the family's annual income [24 CFR 5.609(b)(9)(i)].
-Any other grant-in-aid, scholarship, or other assistance amounts an individual receives for the actual covered costs charged by the institute of higher education not otherwise excluded by the federally mandated income exclusions are excluded [24 CFR 5.609(b)(9)(i)].
+- c.
+Federal Work Study Programs; - d.
+Federal Perkins Loans; - e.
+Income earned in employment and training programs under section 134 of the Workforce Innovation and Opportunity Act (WIOA); or - f.
+Bureau of Indian Affairs/Education student assistance programs - Other Student Financial Assistance: Any other grant-in-aid, scholarship, or other assistance amounts an individual receives for the actual covered costs charged by the institute of higher education not otherwise excluded by the federally mandated income exclusions are excluded [24 CFR 5.609(b)(9)(ii)].

 HC will verify tuition and fees according to its verification policies.
 See Verification of Student Financial Assistance and Fees.
 See Annual Income Exclusions for the portion of student financial assistance that is excluded.
+See also HUD's HOTMA Student Financial Assistance Resource Sheet.